What is tequila? How is it made? Is there always a worm in each bottle?

 Jalisco (ha-lees-coh).
 The Mexican state which produces by far the most tequila.

 Joven (hoe-vin) means young.
 Producers don’t age this.
 However, they can flavor it with sugar syrup, caramel, oak extract, or glycerin.
-Alternatively, they can make it by blending blanco with aged or extra-aged product.
+Or they can make it by blending blanco with aged or extra-aged product.
 Many producers call this oro (gold).

 Madurado is another word for reposado.